pieterjm/JukeboxBot/texts.md

     - Replace /balance with /stack to prevent command collisions with other bots.
 6. /fund
     - Prefund ones personal jukebox stack, will open an LNRUL.
-7. /refund <invoice>
+7. /refund (invoice)
     - Initiate a withdrawel from ones personal jukebox stack to an invoice.
-8. /dj <amount>
+8. /dj (amount)
     - Use this in a reply to send someone sats for their jukebox stack.
-9.  /dj <@username> <amount>
+9.  /dj (@username) (amount)
     - Use this in a normal TG message to send sats to someones jukebox stack.
-10. /dj <invoice>
+10. /dj (invoice)
-    - Same as /refund <invoice>, users can send sats from their stack to an invoice.
+    - Same as /refund (invoice), users can send sats from their stack to an invoice.
 11. /link
     - View LNDHUB-QR code so users can link their jukebox stack LNBits wallet to their own lightning wallet.

 ## Admin commands:
-1. /setclientid <player client id>
+1. /setclientid (player client id)
     - Sets the audioplayer client id.
-2. /setclientsecret <player client secret>
+2. /setclientsecret (player client secret)
     - Sets the audioplayer client secret.
 3. /couple
-    - Replace /connect with /coule to preveent command colissions with other bots.
+    - Replace /connect with /couple to prevent command colissions with other bots.
     - Admins use this command to couple their player to their Telegram group.
 4. /decouple
-    - Replace /disconnect with /decouple to preveent command colissions with other bots.
+    - Replace /disconnect with /decouple to preveet command colissions with other bots.
     - Admins use this command to decouple their player to their Telegram group.

 ## Jukeboxtexts.py edit suggestions